Skip to content

 Growing up, ham or chicken was typically the star of holiday celebrations.
 I never knew my grandmother to cook a turkey.
-My mother took a notion to cook turkeys for Thanksgiving.
-I don’t remember anything notable about the turkey with the except of one.
+My mother took a notion to cook turkey one fateful Thanksgiving.
+I don’t remember anything notable about that particular turkey with the exception of one thing.
+One big thing.
 Someone had convinced my mother to try what they promoted as their no-fail method for cooking a turkey.
 I don’t remember the specifics of how the method was supposed to work.
 Apparently, Mama didn’t either.
 The method relied on cooking from residual heat.
 You put the turkey in the oven in a covered roasting pan the night before at a high temperature and after a short while, the oven was turned off and the oven door was to remain closed until the next morning.
 I’m not sure where the foul-up occurred, but something went badly wrong.
 To say the turkey was dry is like saying Lady Gaga isn’t modest.
 It was so dry I don’t think we have a word in the English language to describe it.
 Poor Mama!
 I remember feeling so bad for her.
 We all have kitchen failure.
 I’ve certainly had my share, too.

 The downside to this cooking method is that you won’t have crispy skin like the turkey in the Normal Rockwell picture.
 Truth be told, that turkey was probably dry as a bone.
 The turkey that I referenced from last year had beautiful, brown crispy skin but the meat wasn’t nearly as flavorful and juicy as it is with this method.
 In a perfect world, we should have both.
-I can get both in roasted chicken, but the extra cook time required for turkey creates a challenge with conventional cooking methods.
+I can get both in roasted chicken, but the extra cook time required for turkey creates a challenge with conventional cooking methods that tend to dry out lean meat with prolonged cook time required to reach the correct internal temperature.

 If you like to entertain folks by carving the turkey at the table, this isn’t the method for you, either.
 It comes out so tender that the breast literally falls off the bone.
 The legs and thighs separate from the carcass with a gentle tug.
 All you need to do is slice the breast.